awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 **Maximum database connections**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Limits.html)

+For MariaDB and MySQL DB instances, setting the `max_connections` parameter to a large value might cause a DB instance to be placed in the **incompatible\-parameters** status\.
+For more information, see [Diagnosing and resolving incompatible parameters status for a memory limit](CHAP_Troubleshooting.md#CHAP_Troubleshooting.incompatible-parameters-memory)\.

 **Note**
 You might see fewer than the maximum number of DB connections\.
 This is to avoid potential out\-of\-memory issues\.